Emmanuelkimutai/alx-low_level_programming/0x01-variables_if_else_while/README.md

-c program to print all single digit numbers of base 10 using putchar C program that prints the lowercase alphabet in reverse C program to print all the numbers of base 16 in lowercase
+c program to print all single digit numbers of base 10 using putchar C program that prints the lowercase alphabet in reverse C program to print all the numbers of base 16 in lowercase C program that prints all posible combinations of a single-digit separated with a comma and space